praveensivakumar1998/terraform-cmds-cheatsheet/README.md

 # terraform-cmds-cheatsheet
-complete terraform commands with defination

-Here are commonly used Terraform commands along with their explanations:
+### Here are commonly used Terraform commands along with their explanations:

 ## 1. terraform init